 In addition to assets, the statement of net position reports a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflow of resources, represents a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The Borough has one type of this item that qualifies for reporting in this category.
+The Borough has no deferred outflows of resources as of December 31, 2021.

 In addition to liabilities, the statement of net position reports a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflow of resources, represents an acquisition of net position that applies to a future period and so will not be recognized as an inflow of resources (revenue) until then.
-The Borough has one type of this item that qualifies for reporting in this category.
-Accordingly, this item, unavailable revenue, is reported in the governmental funds balance sheet.
-The governmental funds report unavailable revenue from three sources: property taxes, earned income taxes and local services taxes.
+The Borough has three types of this item that qualifies for reporting in this category.
+Accordingly, these items, unavailable revenue, are reported in the governmental funds balance sheet.
+The governmental funds report unavailable revenue from these sources: property taxes, earned income taxes, local services taxes, and grant revenues.
 The government wide statement does not report unavailable revenues.